kemigabocatherine/Bootstrap-portfolio/README.md

 # Bootstrap-portfolio

-This project contains information about me and my projects It shows the work I have taken part in as a developer and my contact information.
+This project contains information about me and my projects.It shows the work I have taken part in as a developer and my contact information.

 ## Built With

+* Bootstrap

 * HTML